Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 Political Uncertainty and Polarisation

-The chasm between left and right seems to widen by the day, leaving many feeling politically homeless and the desire for a bit of peace extends beyond party lines.
+Politics in the United States is a mess right now.
+The chasm between left and right seems to widen by the day, leaving many feeling politically homeless and desiring peace that extends beyond party lines.

 A creeping, but relentless, polarisation of opinion is pushing people to look for places where political discourse doesn’t feel quite so confrontational.